celo-org/docs/blog/03-3-23-A-smart-contract-for-selling-magazine-on-celo-blockchain/magazine-tutorial-sage.md

 To begin building your smart contract for buying and selling magazines on the Celo blockchain, follow these steps:

-- Open the Remix development environment by clicking on this link (https://remix.ethereum.org/).
+- Open the Remix development environment by clicking on this [link](https://remix.ethereum.org/).
 This is a popular development environment for writing and testing smart contracts on the Celo blockchains.

 - Create a new file called "Magazine.sol" by clicking on the "+" button in the file explorer panel on the left-hand side of the screen.